 Obsessed Runner Blog

-Randy Step, an admitted, thankful, obsessed runner who will be a runner until the day they throw the dirt on.
+Randy Step, an admitted obsessed runner who, like many of us runners, was born a rambler and a gambler and guess we always will be until they throw the dirt on.
+Amen.

 On my run I was passed by two kids on electric scooters, my guess is they looked about 8 years old, it made me sad.
 The world seems to be filling up with electric powered stuff from bikes to surfboards.
 I understand that some E- bike use is replacing higher carbon transportation, but I see plenty of recreational use that seems a step backwards.
 We are so fortunate to have found running, or that it found us.
 We can be fueled up with nut butter, berries and bananas and our commute to our run is usually one step out the door!
 That said, as spring breaks I’ll sometimes wear a small pack to pick up the hidden trash of winter, making the run even more fulfilling.

 Randy Step, an admitted obsessed runner who finds that the daily run almost always gives me back more than I expected.